hmazhar/hamelot.io/posts/opencl_performance.md

 ~~~

 ###Version 1.8
-float8 math and store
+float8 math and store.
-Interestingly this code will cause a segmentation fault.
+Weirdly, this code will cause a segmentation fault.
 After a bit of digging around there is a bug in the avx implementation for float8 [link](http://devgurus.amd.com/message/1279909#1279909) Adding in the -fdisable-avx flag allows the code to run.
 Interestingly the performance does not suffer.

 ~~~
 __kernel void KERNEL_1_0(